 Tsukimi soba, literally moon-viewing soba, is a kake soba topped with a raw egg.
 Once the hot broth is poured over it, the egg becomes poached, and the resulting yellow yolk is said to resemble the moon, hence its popularity during tsukimi gatherings.

 Tororo soba is soba topped with grated nagaimo or yam.
 The resulting white, sticky paste is also a side dish to be dipped into.
 Tororo soba is also known as yamakake soba and is a popular way of eating soba noodles.

-There are many other kinds of hot soba, usually named according to their topping such as wakame soba, nameko soba and sansai soba, which are soba topped with wakame seaweed, nameko mushrooms, and mountain vegetables, respectively.
+There are many other kinds of hot soba, usually named according to their toppings such as wakame soba, nameko soba, and sansai soba, which are soba topped with wakame seaweed, nameko mushrooms, and mountain vegetables, respectively.

-Soba from Nagano is known as Shinshu soba and is considered to be the best in Japan.
-Takato soba is served with a side of grilled miso paste mixed with the tsuyu and then used as a dipping broth.
-Tomikura soba is a semi-translucent noodle with an al dente texture and Toji soba is dipped into a large pot that contains tsuyu and seasonal vegetables.
+Soba from Nagano is known as Shinshu soba and is considered the best in Japan.
+Takato soba is served with a grilled miso paste mixed with the tsuyu and then used as a dipping broth.
+Tomikura soba is a semi-translucent noodle with an al dente texture, and Toji soba is dipped into a large pot that contains tsuyu and seasonal vegetables.

-Iwate Prefecture is the birthplace of wanko soba where unique serving methods see its soba served continuously in very small bowls until the customer can no longer eat anymore.
+Iwate Prefecture is the birthplace of wanko soba, where unique serving methods see its soba served continuously in tiny bowls until the customer can no longer eat anymore.

 Kyoto is known for its cha soba, which are soba noodles flavored with green tea as well as nishin soba, which is a kake soba topped with a dried herring.
 Nishin soba is commonly eaten on New Year’s Eve.